MicroEJ/docs/Tutorials/tutorialMicroUIAndThreading.rst

 - ``TransitionContainer``: ``show``.
 - To execute methods in the ``DisplayPump``, use ``Display.callSerially``.

-To avoid slowing down the rendering (and the animations), long running algorithm should be executed in another thread.
+To avoid slowing down the rendering (and the animations), long running algorithm should be executed in another Thread.
 For example the creation of a new complex page could be done entirely in another thread.
 Once it is ready, it could be shown on the display and then every modification in this page must be done in the ``DisplayPump``.

-Animations management
+Animations Management
 ---------------------

 Widget library provides an ``Animator`` that repeatedly executes several animations.
 This animator uses the unique instance of Timer registered in the service loader ``ServiceLoader.getServiceLoader().getService(Timer.class)``.
 Therefore the tick method of the animations will be called in this timer.